“Every man is the smith of his own fortune.” – Iranian proverb

 Five We Have Read and Recommend

-- Monetary Regimes and Inflation: History, Economic and Political Relationships by Peter Bernholz
+- Monetary Regimes and Inflation: History, Economics and Political Relationships by Peter Bernholz

 - Time to Start Thinking: America in the Age of Descent by Edward Luce